Skip to main content

 sudo docker run hello-world # check everything is running smoothly

-Portainer also needs SELinux disabled
+Portainer also needs SELinux to be disabled:

 sudo sed -i 's/SELINUX=enforcing/SELINUX=disabled/g' /etc/selinux/config